TsinghuaDatabaseGroup/DB-GPT/README.md

     <!-- * *DB-GPT: Large Language Model Meets Database.* [[paper]](http://dbgroup.cs.tsinghua.edu.cn/ligl/papers/dbgpt-dse.pdf) -->

-> *DBAgent* is evolving with new features 👫👫<br/>
+> *D-Bot* is evolving with new features 👫👫<br/>
 > Don't forget to star ⭐ and watch 👀 to stay up to date :)

 <span id="-features"></span>

 ## Features
-- **Well-Founded Diagnosis**: DBAgent can provide founded diagnosis by utilizing relevant database knowledge (with *document2experience*).
+- **Well-Founded Diagnosis**: D-Bot can provide founded diagnosis by utilizing relevant database knowledge (with *document2experience*).

-- **Practical Tool Utilization**: DBAgent can utilize both monitoring and optimization tools to improve the maintenance capability (with *tool learning* and *tree of thought*).
+- **Practical Tool Utilization**: D-Bot can utilize both monitoring and optimization tools to improve the maintenance capability (with *tool learning* and *tree of thought*).

-- **In-depth Reasoning**: Compared with vanilla LLMs, DBAgent will achieve competitive reasoning capability to analyze root causes (with *multi-llm communications*).
+- **In-depth Reasoning**: Compared with vanilla LLMs, D-Bot will achieve competitive reasoning capability to analyze root causes (with *multi-llm communications*).

 <br>
 <div align="center">